alex-ozerov/Python_starter/README.md

   ---
 ### Lesson №8 "PEP8"
   #### Homework
-  edit the code according to PEP8.
+  Edit the code according to PEP8.